 What is Au Jus?

 Au Jus is a French culinary term meaning with juice and is used to describe the sauce served with roasted meats, such as prime rib or roast beef.
 Au Jus is traditionally made from the natural juices released by meat as it is cooked.
-In American cuisine, the Au Jus is often served as a dipping sauce for Italian beef or French dip sandwiches.
+In American cuisine, the Au Jus is often served as a dipping sauce for Chicago-style Italian beef sandwiches or French dip sandwiches.

 Au Jus is traditionally made by deglazing the pan used to cook the meat and then simmering the resulting liquid with beef stock or bouillon, herbs, and seasoning.
 The result is a simple and flavorful light sauce that compliments the meat and adds moisture to the dish.